chocolatey/choco-wiki/Uninstallation.md

     }
 }
 ~~~

-If you want to completely delete the Chocolatey install directory, be sure to remove the `-WhatIf` switch from the `Remove-Item` call above.

 Additionally, the below code will remove the environment variables pointing to the tools directory that was managed by Chocolatey.
 If you want to remove the actual directory from disk, remove the `-WhatIf` switch from the `Remove-Item` call below as well.